Constitution & By-Laws

 Section 2:

 All proposed amendments shall be submitted to the Executive Committee for its consideration.
-If the executive committee approves the proposed amendment, then it must be submitted within thirty days of endorsement to a vote by mail of the membership.
+If the Executive Committee approves the proposed amendment, then it must be submitted within thirty days of endorsement to a vote by electronic survey of the membership.
 If the Executive Committee rejects the proposed amendment, then the President must submit the matter at the next business meeting of TCA.
-If a majority of those present and voting at the TCA meeting endorses the proposed amendment, then it must be submitted to a vote by mail of the membership within 30 days.
+If a majority of those present and voting at the TCA meeting endorses the proposed amendment, then it must be submitted to a vote by electronic survey of the membership within 30 days.

 Section 3:

-Final action on an amendment shall be taken by mail-in ballot.
+Final action on an amendment shall be taken by electronic survey.
 A two-thirds majority of those voting shall be required for adoption of the amendment.

 Section 4: